Richard Toutcher

 Richard Frederick Toutcher (27 May 1861 – 6 September 1941) was an Australian politician.

-He was born in Maryborough to Charles and Ellen Toutcher and attended the local grammar school.
+Toutcher was born in Maryborough to Charles and Ellen Toutcher and attended the local grammar school.
 He became a civil servant in the Postal Department, and was active in the campaign for Federation.
 Considered a Deakinite Liberal, he was elected to the Victorian Legislative Assembly for Ararat in 1897, transferring to Stawell and Ararat in 1904.
 He was Minister of Public Instruction and Forests from April to July 1924.
 He continued in the Assembly until 1935, serving as a member of the Nationalist and United Australia parties.
 Toutcher died in Elsternwick in 1941.